 How to apply for pupillage at Atkin Chambers

-Applications for pupillage starting September 2022 open on Monday 4 January 2021 and close at 11am on Monday 8 February 2021.
+Applications for pupillage starting September 2023 open on Wednesday 5 January 2022 and close at 2pm on Wednesday 9 February 2022.

-More detailed information about how we recruit, train and offer tenancy to pupils, including third six pupils, is contained in The Atkin Chambers Pupillage Policy.
+Detailed information about how we recruit, train and offer tenancy to pupils, including third six pupils, is contained in The Atkin Chambers Pupillage Policy.

 Atkin Chambers is committed to respecting and understanding the cultural needs of its diverse and global client base, and is committed to equality and diversity in both recruitment and the provision of services.
 We recognise the importance of increasing social mobility at the Bar and look at all applications for pupillage and mini-pupillage solely on merit and irrespective of race, ethnic origin, nationality, gender, religion, age, belief or disability.
 We welcome applications from graduates of all universities and from all backgrounds and all sections of the community with the ability and determination to succeed as a barrister.